The Oldest String Ever Found May Have Been Made By Neanderthals

 "They are this sort of ultimate 'other,' this creature that is very similar to us yet somehow is supposed to be too stupid to live," said Bruce Hardy, a paleoanthropologist at Kenyon College in Ohio.
 He points out that Neanderthals were smart enough to have persisted for hundreds of thousands of years before eventually disappearing around 40,000 years ago.

-But understanding their lives has been hard because archaeologists typically only find human remains, animal bones, and stone tools.
+But understanding their lives has been hard because archaeologists typically only find human remains, animal bones and stone tools.
 "Almost everything that we want to see is gone," Hardy said.
 "And so we have to try to find ways to get as much as we can out of the material that we do have."

 On the surfaces of stone tools, he explains, it's sometimes possible to find residues of materials that would otherwise decay.
 How this preservation happens isn't well understood.
 But if a tool is put on top of another material, for example, it might create a kind of capsule or micro-environment that can keep things stable.

-"Starch grains, bits and pieces of plants, hair, feathers—things like this can all survive," Hardy said.
+"Starch grains, bits and pieces of plants, hair, feathers — things like this can all survive," Hardy said.

 He was examining one stone tool when he saw some flecks of white that he then peered at through a microscope.
 "It was a mass of twisted fibers," he said.
 "It was clear that we had something, as soon as I saw it."